Don't fall prey to conflict entrepreneurs

 Until my conversation with Martin Carcasson, I hadn’t heard it.

-But Martin explained what a conflict entrepreneur is in a recent episode of The Follow-Up Question podcast, and the idea is quite simple: A conflict entrepreneur is someone who makes money and generates a large following by pitting people against each other.
+Martin explained what a conflict entrepreneur is in an episode of my podcast, and the idea is simple: A conflict entrepreneur is someone who makes money and/or generates a large following by intentionally pitting people against each other.

 Politically.
 Socially.
 Racially.
 Ideologically.
 Religiously.
 Geographically.
 Any other -ally out there.